 </authentication>

-By setting mode="Forms", we will enable the form authentication.
-We have to specify some parameters after that.
+Setting mode="Forms" enables form authentication.
+Some parameters need to follow it.
 The following list of parameters is available:

-coockieless: specifies whether cookie sets are used and how they are used.
+cookieless: specifies whether cookie sets are used and how they are used.
 It can take the following values: UseCookies (specifies that the cookie sets will always be used independently of the device), UseUri (cookies sets are never used), AutoDetect (if the device supports cookie sets, they are used, otherwise, they are not used, a test determining their support is run in this case), UseDeviceProfile (if the device supports cookie sets, they are used, otherwise, they are not used, no test is run unlike in the previous case.
 Used by default).

 defaultUrl: specifies the URL to redirect to after authentication